 How Fluid in the Ear Is Treated

 In the past, medications have been used to treat fluid in the ear.
 These included antihistamines such as Benadryl and decongestants such as pseudoephedrine, and occasionally even steroids and/or antibiotics.
-However, the American Academy of Pediatrics revised its guidelines in 2004, stating that the efficacy of these medications is questionable.
+However, the American Academy of Pediatrics has revised its guidelines stating that these medications are not effective for the treatment of fluid in the ear.

-If your child is asymptomatic and not at risk for delays in his development, the physician may choose to monitor the fluid in the ears and see if it will clear up without intervention.
-If it has been longer than a few months, or if your child's development is affected, his or her doctor may choose to do a myringotomy.
-This is a surgical procedure in which a small incision is made in the ear drum and a tiny synthetic tube is placed inside.
+If your child is asymptomatic and not at risk for delays in his development, current guidelines recommend your doctor watch your child for a period of three months to see if the fluid goes away on it's own.
+If the fluid has not gone away, your child is asymptomatic and is still not at risk for developmental delays your doctor may continue to monitor your child at 3-6 month intervals.
+If the fluid does not go away, your child has bothersome symptoms, or if their development or hearing is affected, his or her doctor may choose treat the fluid in their ears with the surgical placement of ventilation tubes.
+This done via a common surgical procedure in which a small incision is made in the ear drum and a tiny synthetic tube is placed inside.
 This will usually make it possible for the fluid to drain into the back of the throat.
 For more about this procedure read:

 Fluid in the ears is common among children and usually requires no treatment.
 High-risk children, including those suffering from developmental delays, may require treatment.
 For children who do not require treatment, managing symptoms and waiting for the fluid to clear up on its own may be the best thing to do.
 Even among children who require surgical intervention, full recovery is almost always achieved.
 Because of their anatomy, children are especially prone to have recurring fluid in the ear.
 For tips on avoiding recurrence, you may wish to read: